Québec has three major international airports:

-The 747 shuttle runs between Montréal-Trudeau airport and downtown Montréal.
-A shuttle service also runs to the Via Rail train station in Dorval.
-And there are regional shuttles to Trois-Rivières, Sainte-Foy and Quebec City; Ottawa and Gatineau (transfer in Ottawa); several cities in the Montérégie and Eastern Townships via aeroshuttle; and Mont‑Tremblant.
+Montréal-Trudeau Airport is connected by the 747 shuttle in downtown Montréal.
+A shuttle also goes to the Via Rail train station in Dorval.
+There are also regional shuttles to Trois-Rivières, Drummondville, Sainte-Foy and Québec City; Ottawa and Gatineau (transfer via Ottawa); several cities in the Montérégie and Eastern Townships using Aéronavette; and Mont‑Tremblant.

-To find out which airlines fly to Québec, and where, consult the websites of the airports listed above.
+To find out which airlines fly to Québec and where, consult the Web sites of the following airports:

-Customer service for the main Canadian, U.S. and foreign airlines serving Canada: Transport Canada.
+Customer service for major Canadian, US and foreign airlines serving Canada: Transport Canada

 Québec, Montréal and Saguenay are favourite stopovers for the major cruise lines that sail the St. Lawrence from May through November.
-Nine ports of call in Québec welcome passengers who set off from Halifax (NS) or St. John’s (NF) to discover the mighty river.
+Nine ports of call in Québec welcome passengers who set off from Southampton or Dover to discover the mighty river.

 Plan your getaway

 Useful information about customs, visas, rules and currency to help you plan your getaway.

 Travelling to and getting around Québec is easy.
 Discover our air, water, rail, road and biking networks.

 Find the perfect accommodation for you, whether in town or in nature.
 A classification program indicates the level of comfort, service and safety.